Navigating the Workplace as People of Color and Their Allies

 Advocating for yourself

 You have to vocalize your wants!
-Let your supervisor, manager know that you want to advance in your career and are interested in developing your skills.
+Let your supervisor or manager know that you want to advance in your career and are interested in developing your skills.
 What does that mean?
 It means sit down and create a “purpose statement.”
-What are your short term and long term goals?
+What are your short-term and long-term goals?
 The author of The Memo, Minda Hart’s purpose statement is “I want to help catalyze equity for people of color in the workplace.”
 In order to accomplish this you should create a weaknesses and strengths list.
 Pick two weaknesses and work on them by investing your time in professional development.

 Professional Development